jnccd/graph-draw-project/README.md

 The first option shows or hides all states that show the contour.
 The second option shows all states that show the distance check on each contour layer.
 The third option shows the xOffset values that the algorithm saves for each node.
-They are usually displayd below the nodes name.
+They are displayd below the nodes name.
 The fourth only shows the offset value for each node.
 The fifth option hides threads which are displayed as dashed lines.